mitranim/tabularius/doc/guideline.md

 ## Function Design
 - Small, focused functions (3 or fewer arguments)
-- Each function should do one thing well
+- Each function does one thing well
 - Named functions over anonymous inline closures
 - Move functions as close to root scope as possible
 - Use function hoisting for better code organization
-- Prefer single-line arrow functions for simple operations
+- Single-line arrow functions for very simple callbacks
 - Avoid parameter destructuring and complex default values
 - Validate inputs immediately
 - Fail early and loudly